-Many times if a stressor ensues for prolonged periods and we fail to adapt, our immune system gets weak and depleted, and we become highly vulnerable to all kinds of diseases.
+Many times, if a stressor ensues for prolonged periods and we fail to adapt, our immune system gets weak and depleted, and we become highly vulnerable to all kinds of diseases.

-The problem with stress is that it often is highly subjective.
+The problem with stress is that it is often highly subjective.

-These hormones lead to accelerated thinking, rapid pulse and breathing, increased blood flow to muscles and brain, increased blood pressure, pupil dilation, and increased blood sugar levels (to fuel intense physical activity, such as running).
+These hormones lead to accelerated thinking, rapid pulse and breathing, increased blood flow to muscles and brain, increased blood pressure, pupil dilation, and increased blood sugar levels (to fuel physical activity, such as running).

 In the last century, the underlying mechanisms by which stress can undermine human health have been mapped.